-- Knowsley Clinical Commissioning Group - The Council established a partnership agreement with Knowsley Primary Care Trust during 2004/05 using powers originally under Section 31 of the Health Act 1999 (see Note 31 to the Accounts), and then under Section 75 of the NHS Act 2006.
+Knowsley Clinical Commissioning Group

+The Council established a partnership agreement with Knowsley Primary Care Trust during 2004/05 using powers originally under Section 31 of the Health Act 1999 (see Note 31 to the Accounts), and then under Section 75 of the NHS Act 2006.
 These partnership arrangements remained in place until the abolition of the Primary Care Trust on 31st March 2013.
 A revised Section 75 Agreement has since been put in place between the Council and Knowsley Clinical Commissioning Group with effect from 1 April 2013, and is subject to annual revision and update to reflect changes such as the inclusion of the Better Care Fund and Improved Better Care Fund.
-The latest Section 75 Agreement was revised with a two period from 1 April 2016, which was extended for a further year in April 2018.
+The latest Section 75 Agreement was extended for a further year in April 2019.